Best Bug Tracking Software: Free and Paid. How to choose the best bug tracking tool

 Each company has its own style and wants to customize everything for their own needs.
 Each BTS lets you to customize any single parameter.
 First of all, you can create a set of different issue types in your BTS.
 It's essential to have such types as improvements, epics, and others.
 But you can set different names for issue types, which can be very handy.
 Also, you can customize any field in your tickets by adding parameters from the default list or just by creating new fields.
 Also, you can adjust workflows in your BTS, such as default assignments after status change, or update of different ticket attributes.
 There are many other customizable parameters such as notification systems, lists of statuses or labels, board customizations, and many others.

 Now, after a short review of BTS benefits, only one question remains: "Which BTS suits best for my project?"
 Well, there is no best option for everyone.
 When you are starting to choose BTS for your project, you should know the main requirements and parameters of your project, a number of people in your team, list of software that should be supported by BTS.
 Let's review the most popular BTS:

 Thousands of teams have chosen JIRA to organize the process, distribute work, and track team activities.
-JIRA's simple, intuitive interface allows you to collaborate with teammates and do the work more efficiently.
+JIRA's simple, intuitive interface lets you to collaborate with teammates and do the work more efficiently.
 The components of tasks can be expanded with additional fields or limited by settings; the workflow determines this.
 All changes to the task are logged.
 JIRA has a powerful Confluence extension for documentation purposes.
-Confluence allows you to store any additional information related to your project.
+Confluence lets you to store any additional information related to your project.